 Joining the Group

 Excited about interdisciplinary research?
 We are looking to add interested scientists and engineers to our team.
-Our work has relevance to biophysics, physical and analytical chemistry, materials science, chemical and biomolecular engineering, and signal processing.
+Our work has relevance to biophysics, physical and analytical chemistry, hard and soft materials science, chemical and biomolecular engineering, and signal processing.
 Prior experience in the areas of research listed on the website is not necessary - just enthusiasm to talk science, work hard, and have fun doing so!

-Postdoctoral Researchers
+Postdoctoral Researchers & Research Staff

 Anyone interested in a postdoctoral position should contact Lydia by email and include 1) a cover letter detailing their specific interest in the lab and relation to their past research experiences, 2) a CV, and 3) an example publication.
 Researchers with or interested in applying for independent funding are always welcome to discuss possibilities with Lydia, including the NSF MPS Postdoctoral Fellowship, NIH NRSA F32, Burroughs Wellcome Fund, or other opportunities.
-If specific postdoc or research staff positions are available, they will be posted on this page with Interfolio application links.

 Graduate Researchers

 Graduate students should first apply to the Case Western Reserve University doctorate program in either the physics or chemistry department - link to website.
 Please mention your interest in the Kisley lab in your personal statement.
-Lydia will be available to discuss research interests in detail only after your admissions to the PhD program.
+Lydia will be available to discuss specific research interests in detail after your admissions to the PhD program.

 Students already in their first year as a masters or PhD graduate student at CWRU should contact Lydia to set up a meeting to discuss research interests and availability of openings in the group.
 Lydia highly encourages students to reach out as soon as possible to indicate their interest (first semester is preferred or early in the second semester - February at the latest; there also may even be summer research opportunities available before your first year if you are an admitted PhD student!).
 Due to the time, background, and safety training required to get started in experimental biophysics research, students will not be accepted to do research in the group in May if they have not talked to Lydia by the above mentioned deadlines.

-Interested students can attend group meetings, shadow current researchers in the lab, and do a rotation.
+Interested students can attend group meetings, shadow current researchers in the lab, and/or do a rotation.
 This can help them decide if the research/lab is the right fit to have the most productive start for PhD research, or if not, move onto other groups in the department.

 Undergraduate Researchers

 We welcome motivated undergraduate students to join and actively participate in the research, scientific communication, and social environment of our group.
 Prior research experience is not required.
 Depending on class year, undergraduates are expected to first work in a mentored position under a graduate student or postdoc, but also eventually advance to an independent project.
 Science also takes time and commitment.
 Therefore, having at least 8-10 hours scheduled a week for research is necessary during the semester and students who can participate over multiple semesters/years are preferred.
-Students cannot be working in another research group simultaneously with working in the Kisley lab.
+Students cannot be working in another research group simultaneously while working in the Kisley lab.
 Undergrads are also expected to attend and participate in our group meetings, if their schedule permits.
-Please include in your email a resume with your educational background that includes major and relevant courses.